 MUTUAL BRANCH.
 Assurers on the Bonus system are entitled at the end of five years, and afterwards annually, to participate in four-fifths or 80 per cent. of the profits.
-The profit assigned to each policy can be added to the sum assured, applied in reduction of the annual promium, or be received in cash.
-At the first division a return of 20 per cent. in cash on the premiums paid was declared; this will allow a re-versionary increase varying according to age from 66 to 28 per cent. on the premiums, or from 5 to 15 per cent. on the sum assured. sum assured.
+The profit assigned to each policy can be added to the sum assured, applied in credit for seven years, or one-third of the Premium may remain for life as a debt upon the Policy at 5 per cent., or may be paid off at any time without notice.
+Claims paid in one month after proofs have been approved.

+At the first division a return of 20 per cent, in cash on the premiums paid was declared; this will allow a reversionary increase varying according to age from 66 to 28 per cent, on the premiums, or from 5 to 15 per cent, on the sum assured.
+One-half of the "Whole Term" Premium may remain on